Chicken karahi

-Chicken karahi, or kadai chicken, is a chicken dish from Pakistan.
-It is known as gosht karahi when prepared with goat or lamb meat instead of chicken.

-The dish is prepared in a karahi (a type of wok) and can take between 30 and 50 minutes to prepare and cook the dish.
+Chicken karahi, or chicken kadahi, is a chicken dish from South Asia.
+(Note: Though the romanization of the Hindi-Urdu karahi and kadahi is slightly different, it is the same word in Hindi-Urdu (कड़ाही / کڑاہی), with the same pronunciation.
+This is because in Devanagari, a nuqta is added to the letter ड, (ḍa) to produce the sound ड़ (ṛa) in the word कड़ाही, whereas in the Urdu script, the small t̤oʾe diacritic is added to the letter ر (rāʾ) to produce ڑ (ṛe) in the word کڑاہی.
+The Hindi-Urdu romanization of the dish is variously rendered as chicken karahi, chicken kadahi, chicken karai, or chicken kadai.)
+It is known as gosht karahi or gosht kadahi when prepared with goat or lamb meat instead of that of chicken.
+The dish is prepared in a karahi (a type of wok from the Indian subcontinent) and can take between 30 and 50 minutes to prepare and cook the dish.
 Ginger, garlic, tomatoes, green chilli and coriander are key to the flavor of the dish.
 What distinguishes chicken karahi from other curries from the region is that traditionally, it is cooked without onions in the base, and instead uses just tomatoes, ginger and garlic.
 It is usually served with naan, roti or rice.
-This dish is common in Pakistani cuisine.
+This dish is common in North Indian and Pakistani cuisine.